Yevhen Burlachenko: Biography

-Yevhen Burlachenko was born on 7 February 1952 in the city of Sharya, Kostroma Oblast, to a ethnically Ukrainian family of employees.
+Yevhen Burlachenko was born on 7 February 1952 in the city of Sharya, Kostroma Oblast, to an ethnically Ukrainian family of employees.

 He studied at school number 17 in Luhansk.

 In 1974, he graduated from the Voroshilovgrad Machine-Building Institute, Faculty of Transportation, with a degree in industrial transport engineering.

 Then he worked as a designer at the UkrNIIgiprougol Institute.
 He aisles served in the Soviet Army.
 After the service in the army, he continued to work at the institute, where he worked until February 1978.

 From 1978 to 1992 he worked in the KGB of the USSR, and from 1992 to 2002 he worked in the Security Service of Ukraine, rose to the rank of colonel of the SBU.

 In 2002, Burlachenko was elected mayor of Luhansk.

 In April 2006, he ran for reelection as mayor, but lost the election to Serhiy Kravchenko.

 In the first half of March 2006, outgoing Mayor Burlachenko resigned from the SBU.